LukeEScott/GCP-Plex-Media-Server/README.md

 ```bash
 cat ~/.ssh/id_rsa.pub
 ```
-It will display the public key in the terminal as shown below - highlight and copy this key.
-Create a text file called *ssh-keys.txt* and paste the contents of the key - move this file into the repo.
+It will display the public key within the terminal - highlight and copy this key.
+Create a text file called *ssh-keys.txt* and paste the contents of the key.
+Finally move the file into the repo directory.

 ## Initialise Terraform